OoStellarnightoO/OSCP_Notes/Service_Enumeration/80_443-HTTP_HTTPS.md

 	- wp - wp-config.php
 	- if you have path traverse or rce, try looking for rsa keys.
 You may need to check what kinds of keys are there as it is not always id_rsa; you can do this by checking out the /home/target user/.ssh/authorized_keys file. ecdsa keys have a diff name from id_rsa (id_ecdsa)
 - if you see things like parameters in the url, you should try path traversal
+- Also use burp suite to intercept and view responses.
+The web app may not always be able to respond in the way you expect!

 ```bash